st0rm1O1/Desktop-MyBank/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the GPL-3.0 License.

 ---